2019 ANNUAL HUMANISTIC MANAGEMENT CONFERENCE THEME: SOLIDARITY AND THE COMMON GOOD

 Bob is a founding member of the Humanistic Management Chapter UK.

 Martin is founder of the conflict transformation initiative Mediative Leadership.

-Zofia Prokop is an activist and assistant professor at the Jagiellonian University.
+Zofia Prokop is assistant professor, Institute of Environmental Sciences, Jagiellonian University.

 Wojciech Przybylski is President of the Board of the Krakow Technology Park since January 2016.

 Christina Schwabenland is Professor at the University of Bedfordshire and leads our UK Chapter.

 Shiv Tripathi is Executive Director – Management, Chandigarh University, India.

 Ernst von Kimakowitz is passionate about strengthening the positive impact of business.

 The conference will run over two days commencing on October 10.
 2019 at 09:00h and closing on the following day, October 11.
 2019, at 18:00h.
 To provide an interesting and fruitful conference to our speakers, guests and delegates we have built an interactive program spanning two days offering keynotes, workshops, paper sessions, panels, ample networking opportunities and the launch of the Humanistic Management Network Poland Chapter.
 You can view the full program, the schedule for the chapter open space, the call for papers and a short introduction to Humanistic Management under the links below.